-- 1. The server is the first person in line or the winner of the previous game. - 2.
-The winner is only allowed to stay in for one additional game.
-(2 games total) - 3.
-The server asks the challenger which side of the circle they wish to stand on and which way they want to hit the ball. - 4.
-The server hits the ball and then waits until the challenger touches the ball. - 5.
+- 1. Do not swing on the rope or hang on the ball. - 2.
+Do not climb up the poles.

+- 4. The server hits the ball and then waits until the challenger touches the ball. - 5.
 The following are not allowed during the game: stopping or holding the ball, touching the rope with any part of your body, touching the pole with any part of your body, or stepping over the line that bisects the circle. - 6.
 There are no double hits or pushing the ball.
 When any of these occur the player who breaks the rule is out of the game. - 7.
 The winner is the one who wraps the ball tightly around the pole without breaking any of the rules of play.